Hagtronics/statistics-scripts/README.md

 # statistics-scripts

-Scripts for making XmR Charts in Octave and Python
+Scripts for making XmR Charts in Octave and Python  (See: Octave and Python folder(s)) Also a script that does a general 3 Sigma analysis of a data file.
+(See: general-statistics-python folder)

-  Based on the book,
+XmR charts Based on the book,

 % "Understanding Variation - The Key To Managing Chaos"
 % Donald J. Wheeler, 1993, SPC Press, 1993